tfabris/BlueGigaEmpeg/README.md

 years later, better than any other in-car MP3 solution available.
 However, the empeg Car didn't have Bluetooth since it wasn't in common use yet at the time.

+Modern cars are becoming increasingly difficult to install aftermarket stereos into, due to the car touchscreen dashboards and the high level of integration of the stereo system into the other car electronic and computer systems.
+This project adds Bluetooth to the empeg Car player, allowing it to be connected to a modern car's factory stereo system, and integrate with its controls, in the same way that you would connect a smartphone.

-The purpose of this BlueGigaEmpeg interface is twofold:
+The BlueGigaEmpeg interface works in two ways:

-1. Bluetooth A2DP connection allows high quality stereo audio from the empeg Car player to play on the modern car stereo speakers without needing an AUX input on the car stereo.
-The Bluetooth connection is useful because many cars no longer have an AUX input available, yet most modern cars now have Bluetooth available.
+1. Bluetooth A2DP connection allows high quality stereo audio from the empeg Car player to play on the modern car's stereo speakers without needing an Aux Input on the car stereo.
+This is useful because many cars no longer have an Aux Input available, yet most new cars have Bluetooth.

-2. Allow empeg Car to receive Bluetooth AVRCP commands such as "next", "previous", "pause", etc. from the Bluetooth connection, thus allowing the car stereo's touchscreen and steering wheel controls to be able to change tracks on the empeg.
+2. Bluetooth AVRCP connection allows the empeg Car to receive commands such as "next", "previous", "pause", etc. from the Bluetooth connection, allowing the car stereo's touchscreen and steering wheel controls to be able to change tracks and control playback on the empeg.
 In addition, the same AVRCP channel allows track title and artist information to be displayed on the car stereo's touchscreen.

 Some modification of the empeg Car is required in order for this to work.
 Make sure to perform all modifications listed in this document for this to work